bethstevic/ceros-ski-master/README.md

   **Improvements**
   * Tests added for src/Entities/Skier
-  * Allow skier to jump by pressing the space bar (not allowed after collision occurs before another direction is initiated)
+  * Allow skier to jump
+    * Jump anytime by pressing the space bar
+    * Colliding with a ramp will also make the skier jump

   **To Do**
   * Write tests for all other files